Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/CFTW_messages.md

 ---

-    title:  Transfer CFT messages: CFTW
+    title: " Transfer CFT messages: CFTW"
-    linkTitle: CFTW messages
+    linkTitle: "CFTW messages"
-    weight: 390
+    weight: 380

----
-This topic lists the CFTWxx and CFTXxx messages and provides the type, a description, consequence, and corrective actions when applicable.
+---This topic lists the CFTWxx and CFTXxx messages and provides the type, a description, consequence, and corrective actions when applicable.

 **Message format**